Governor’s Mansion Vegetable Garden: History

 The educational and economic significance of Vegetable Garden as example of successful urban, small-scale farming couldn’t be more valuable.
 Honoring the Vegetable Garden as the 2009 Arkansas Master Gardener Project of the Year would salute and affirm its importance throughout the state.

-This entry was posted in Governor's Mansion Vegetable Garden.
+This entry was posted in Project News/Announcements.
 Bookmark the permalink.